ashlotl/cities-craftlines/README.md

-# cities-craftlines
+# Feline Industry

+_Are you feline it?_

-Cities: Craftlines is a WIP fabric mod that aims to turn Minecraft into a city-management game.
+Feline Industry is a WIP Minecraft Mod that aims to turn minecraft into a game about managing a transport network full of cats.

-_Fabric Loader *ONLY*_

-_maybe forge later_